 How do I collect my tickets and can my friend collect my tickets for me?

 Just bring your PayPal receipt and ID to the box office to collect.

 I can’t go anymore – can I get a refund?

 What is the train and bus service like in Croatia?

 Basically, forget trains!
 The buses are altogether quicker, cheaper and connect all cities with a regular service.
-You can buy tickets on board the bus, but you should get a receipt.
-Longer journeys have service stops included in the travel time.
+You can buy tickets on-board the bus, but you should get a receipt, as longer journeys have service stops included in the travel time.

 Can I hire a car?

 Yes, so long as you are over 21 years old and have held a licence for minimum of 1 year.

 How can I get from the airport to the festival site?

 We recommend that you book an organised airport coach transfer through Shuttle Tours, who will bring you from Zadar or Split airport with lots of other festival revellers, direct to Tisno.
 Their website is www.shuttletours.net